Weak cosmic censorship conjecture for the novel $4D$ charged Einstein-Gauss-Bonnet black hole with test scalar field and particle: Overcharging the black hole with the charged massive scalar field

 Which shows that the near-extremal $4D$ charged EGB black hole always has two event horizons after the scattering.
 This indicates that near-extremal $4D$ EGB black hole cannot be overcharged and the weak cosmic censorship conjecture is valid.

 Thus, both extremal and near-extremal $4D$ charged EGB black holes cannot be overcharged by the charged scalar field during the scattering and the weak cosmic censorship conjecture is valid.
 It is worth noting that for charged scalar field injection the Gauss-Bonnet coupling constant has no effect on the validity of the weak cosmic censorship conjecture.
-The weak cosmic censorship conjecture is still valid for both positive and negative coupling constant.
+The weak cosmic censorship conjecture is still valid for both positive and negative coupling constant, and for vanishing Gauss-Bonnet coupling constant, the result recovers to that of Reissner-Nordstr\"om black hole.